Vendor Liability Insurance: Cost & Quotes From $5

 • Other events

 In addition, depending on which carrier offers it, vendor event insurance provides a certificate of insurance.
 A certificate of insurance is a document testifying a vendor is insured and won’t transfer any liabilities to the event organizers.
-Event organizers always look for certificate insurance before working with any vendor and this makes it very important.

-One Day Event Vendor Insurance
+Single Day Vendor Insurance

-One day event vendor insurance is a 24-hour general liability insurance policy having products and completed operations coverage and product liability coverage.
+It is a 24-hour general liability insurance policy having products and completed operations coverage and product liability coverage.
 Other inclusions are tools and equipment insurance and event cancellation insurance.
 The general liability insurance in this specialized insurance plan has a $500,000-$1 million limit.

 Food Vendor Insurance for Festivals

 Food vendor insurance for festivals that offer basic general liability and contents coverage fit festival food vendors best.
 General liability will take care of slips and falls, tripping, and fire breakouts festival food vendors may cause due to poor crowd and space management.
 On the other hand, contents coverage will provide protection against theft and stock damage.
-We recommend getting these duringmusical festivals.
+We recommend getting these during musical festivals.

 Mobile Food Truck Insurance